 Here the “models” I have been able to intercept through my readings.
 To a certain extent, they tend all to challenge the traditional hierarchical organisational structures, often challenging the role of (middle) management, as well as some artefacts that are more typical of bureaucracies.
 They also tend to focus more on the Individuals, normally by focusing on key values that intend to give more support to the individual contribution.

 These are listed in alphabetical order, as I could not find a real way to list them otherwise.
-Over time I will probably dedicate more time to each model.

 2.1 Adaptive Organisation